 When you think of buying supplies as a capital investment, you can start looking at future expenditures in relation to your overall budget.
 Let’s say your gross income – before taxes and business expenses – is $120,000 annually.
 Some of that will eventually become the net income you put in your bank account as an ’employee’ of your company.
 The rest of it will be spent on things such as fuel, truck maintenance, and trucking supplies.

 The idea is to work with a budget that projects how much you will spend in the coming year based on historical performance and your expectations of the kind of work you will be taking in the next 12 months.
 Treating your purchase of trucking supplies as capital investments allows you to plug a number into that budget.
 Let us use truck tarps as an example.

 Let’s assume you replace your flatbed truck tarps every 18 months on average.
 Most of your tarps are already a year old, so you know they will be replaced sometime during the current budget year.
 Take the average price you pay for each tarp, multiply it by the number of tarps to be replaced, and enter that number into your budget.
 That number becomes a capital investment that is essential to keeping your business going.

 You might be wondering how all of this helps with the business of running a truck as an owner-operator.
 Simply put, it forces you to acknowledge at least an estimate of how much will be spent on trucking supplies.
 This is motivation to set that money aside so that you have it when the time comes.
-Also it keeps you on the path of owning and operating a successful business that wouldn’t get into cash flow problems.
-As you estimate your income versus your expenses, it gives you a realistic picture of your business’ short and long term requirements.
+Also it keeps you on the path of owning and operating successful business that wouldn’t get into cash flow problems.
+As you estimate income versus expenses, it gives you a realistic picture of your business’ short & long term requirements.